imdevan/speeddial/README.md

-# Terminalogy
+# SeedDial

-A list of commonly used commands and aliases for your terminal.
+Website for SpeedDial app